 If you’re using the WPForms plugin to add a contact form or any other type of form, then you can see what each user did on your site before submitting a form.

-WPForms has been our go-to tool for creating forms, which include our contact form and annual user surveys.
+At WPBeginner, WPForms has been our go-to tool for creating forms, including our contact form and annual user surveys.
 For a deeper look into all its features, see our extensive WPForms review.

 Before you start, you’ll want to get your WPForms account first.
 On their website, click on the ‘Get WPForms Now’ button and complete your checkout.